Achievable logoAchievable logo

 What is the ACT Writing section?

-The last section of the ACT is the Writing section, and it is the only optional section of the ACT.
-In the Writing section, you are allowed 40 minutes to write an argumentative essay based on a given prompt.
+The last section of the ACT is the Writing section.
+It’s also the only optional section of the test.
+If you choose to take it, you’ll have 40 minutes to write an argumentative essay in response to a prompt.

-So, if this essay is optional, why would you choose to take it?
-There are a couple reasons why you might choose this:
+If the essay is optional, why take it?
+There are a couple reasons you might choose this:

 1. Some universities require that you report a Writing Section Score.
-Be sure to check if any of the schools you are applying to require this.
+Be sure to check whether any of the schools you’re applying to require it.

-2. If you do well on the Writing section, your university may allow you to test out of certain university courses or take more advanced English courses rather than being required to start at beginner level courses.
-The Writing, English, and Reading section scores come together to create an ELA (English Language Arts) subscore which helps universities determine which classes you have the potential to test out of.
-But, without a Writing score, there will be no ELA subscore reported, and that opportunity is lost.
+2. If you do well on the Writing section, your university may allow you to test out of certain university courses or place into more advanced English courses instead of starting in beginner-level courses.
+The Writing, English, and Reading section scores combine to create an ELA (English Language Arts) subscore, which helps universities decide which classes you may be able to test out of.
+Without a Writing score, no ELA subscore is reported, and that opportunity is lost.

 What is the essay like?